Director of Public Prosecutions (Victoria): Chief Crown Prosecutor

+The current Chief Crown Prosecutor is Diana Piekusis KC after her predecessor, Brendan Kissane KC, was appointed to the role of DPP.
+She is the first female in the role.

 Office of Public Prosecutions

 The Office of Public Prosecutions (OPP) is a legal practice made up of solicitors, social workers, legal support staff, and corporate and executive staff.
-The main role of the OPP is to work on behalf of the DPP by preparing and conducting cases along side a barrister from the Crown Prosecutors' Chambers.
-The OPP is Victoria’s largest criminal legal practice.
+The main role of the OPP is to work on behalf of the DPP by preparing and conducting cases alongside a barrister from the Crown Prosecutors' Chambers.
+The OPP is Victoria's largest criminal legal practice.